yantar92/IMDgroup-pymatgen/README.md

 # Features

--   Command line tools to generate, monitor, and post-process VASP inputs
+-   Command line tools to generate, alter, compare, and visualize VASP inputs and outpus
+    -   Generate VASP input from Materials Project structure IDs
+    -   Generate VASP inputs for typical VASP calculations like relaxation, SCF, etc
+    -   Alter an existing VASP input/output, modifying the resulting structure, kpoints, functionals, incar parameters, etc
+    -   Compare and summarize VASP outputs
+    -   Generate inputs for ATAT runs from an existing VASP directory
+    -   Visualize NEB paths, ATAT convex hulls
+-   Command line tools to monitor completed and running VASP jobs
+    -   Automatically detect and highlight VASP warning occured during VASP runs
+    -   Display a summary of multiple running VASP runs, highlighting convergence and other issues that may require human intervation
+-   Extensions to pymatgen's utility functions for structures
+-   Extensions to pymatgen's structure transormations
     -   Finding all possible unique insertion sites of an atom or molecule into a given structure
+    -   Generating a structure with all the unique insertion sites "filled in"
--   Finding all unique diffusion paths for an interstitial atom or molecule
+-   Automatic analysis of unique diffusion paths for an interstitial atom or molecule
--   VASP input set optimized for cellulose relaxation.
-    See Yadav, Malyi 2024 Cellulose (doi: [10.1007/s10570-024-05754-7](https://doi.org/10.1007/s10570-024-05754-7))
+-   Extensions to pymatgen's VASP support
+    -   Support for working with VASP directories, including NEB calculations nad directories containing multiple successive VASP runs.
+With caching support optimized for analysis of a large number of VASP runs.
+    -   Dedicated support for working with VASP log files
+    -   Additional warnings for potential problems in VASP inputsets
+    -   New `IMDDerivedInputSet` class to create an inputset from an existing VASP directory (including unfinished and finished VASP runs and NEB calculatiosn)
+    -   New `IMDNEBVaspInputSet` to produce VASP NEB calcualtion inputs and auto-generate the NEB paths

-# Usage
+# TODO Usage

 ## Loading VASP input sets from group publications